A climate controlled basement storage room

 What is the shelf life of unmixed epoxy?

-There isn't much variation in the shelf life of each epoxy component.
-What affects it most is whether or not the containers have been opened, as well as if containers which have been opened are properly resealed.
+There isn't much variation between the shelf lives of each epoxy component.
+Instead, what affects them most is whether or not their containers have been opened, as well as if any containers which have been opened have been properly resealed.

 For unopened containers, shelf life is straightforward.
 Assuming the components are stored in a dry, warm place, you'll have:

-• For our UltraClear table top epoxy: A shelf life of one year
+- For UltraClear Table Top Epoxy: A shelf life of one year

-• For our UltraClear deep pour epoxy: A shelf life of one year
+- For UltraClear Deep Pour Epoxy: A shelf life of one year

-However, if you've already opened the containers, the remaining shelf life is considerably shorter, as oxygen has now been introduced into the bottles.
+On the other hand, if you've already opened the containers, the remaining shelf life is considerably shorter, as oxygen will now have been introduced into the bottles.
 This hastens a process called oxidation, which is part of what causes some epoxy components to take on a yellowish hue over time.

-You can reduce the rate of this by making sure you tightly seal the bottle cap back on after pouring what you need.
+You can reduce the rate at which this occurs by tightly sealing the bottle cap back on after pouring what you need.
 It's a good idea to check the cap and sides of the bottle opening to make sure there isn't residue preventing a good seal.

 For bottles of epoxy resin and hardener that have been opened at least once, shelf life becomes roughly the following:

-As you can see, these times are the same.
-It really is mostly environmental factors that affect the "yellowing" of those substances.
+Once again, these times are the same regardless of type—it really is mostly environmental factors that affect the "yellowing" of those substances.

 What else causes "yellowing" in epoxy?
 Can it be prevented?